Bayunova28/Transportation_Stock_Analysis/README.md

 ## Background
 <img src="https://github.com/Bayunova28/Transportation_Stock_Analysis/blob/master/background.jpg" height="450" width="1100">

-<p align="justify">Inflation growth in Indonesia and other countries impacts the currency value and investors' purchasing power, particularly in the transportation sector.
-Early prediction efforts using data mining techniques like Long Short-Term Memory (LSTM) with different activation and optimizer
-parameters can help investors make informed decisions and prevent losses.
-This research implemented LSTM with various activation parameters (linear, relu, sigmoid, and tanh) and optimizers
-(adam, adagrad, nadam, rmsprop, adadelta, SGD, and adamax) using the CRISP-DM framework, Python programming language, and Visual Studio Code tools.
-The aim was to predict stock prices in Indonesia's transportation sector.
-The results showed promising evaluation metrics (MAE, MAPE, MSE, R-Squared, RMSE) and statistical tests (Shapiro-Wilk) for Air Asia Indonesia's stock (CMPP.JK) within an elapsed time of 82.16 minutes.
-Furthermore, an agile software development approach was used to develop a web-based information system using streamlit and the LSTM model.</p>
+<p align="justify">Inflation growth occurs in several international countries as well as Indonesia.
+This causes currency values to rise and affects the purchasing power of stocks for investors.
+Stocks affected by inflation growth occur in various sectors, especially transportation.
+This requires early prediction efforts to be made so that investors can make decisions in making investments so that no losses occur.
+One solution that will be carried out is to use data mining techniques using a deep learning approach, namely Long Short-Term Memory (LSTM) using activation and optimizer parameter comparisons.
+The activation parameters used include linear, relu, sigmoid, and tanh.
+While the optimizers used include adam, adagrad, nadam, rmsprop, adadelta, SGD, and adamax with elapsed time and statistical tests.
+This research uses the CRISP-DM framework with the Python programming language and the help of tools from Visual Studio Code and aims to predict transportation stock prices in Indonesia.</p>

 ## Requirement
 * **Python 3.11.2**